isomerpages/gb-assist/_gov-assist/3d-toolkits-programs.md

 A guide for local Small and Medium Practices (SMPs) in the Accountancy industry to digitalise your businesses, plug skills gaps and participate in industyr pilot projects.

-<a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/Accountancy-IDP" target="_blank">Find out more</a>
+<a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/Accountancy-IDP" target="_blank" style="color:#037e8a">Find out more</a>

 ####  Accreditation@SGD